 - Monthly income must not exceed $867 for individual beneficiaries.
 What are the Medicaid application guidelines regarding the incomes of couples in NC?
 The number must not exceed the $1,167 monthly income limit.

-Precisely what are the income requirements for Medicaid in NC?
-The fact that the medical assistance program is designed for low-income families and individuals means that the Medicaid income requirements are quite firm.
-Total income will be calculated by a case worker in North Carolina, who will then decide if your income and resource requirements for Medicaid are met.
+But exactly what are the income requirements for Medicaid in NC?
+The fact that the medical assistance program is designed for low-income families and individuals means that the Medicaid income requirements are firm.
+Total income will be calculated by a caseworker in North Carolina, who will then decide if you have met the income and resource requirements.

 What are the income requirements for Medicaid broken down by group?
 Find the numbers below: